Lake Conference: History

 In 1957, Bloomington High School entered.
 This district later divided into Bloomington Lincoln and Kennedy in 1965 and Jefferson High School who joined in 1970.
 Burnsville entered in 1976.
 Apple Valley, Rosemount and Eden Prairie joined in 1986.
 Eagan came in 1990; Lakeville in 1993; Chaska in 1994; Eastview High School in 1997 and Lakeville South in 2005.
 The school previously known as Lakeville now has the name Lakeville North.
 Chanhassen opened and became a member in the fall of 2009.

-In the 2010-2011 academic year, Apple Valley, Bloomington Jefferson, Bloomington Kennedy, Burnsville, Eagan, Eastview, Lakeville North, Lakeville South, and Rosemount formed a new conference called the South Suburban Conference.
+In the 2010–2011 academic year, Apple Valley, Bloomington Jefferson, Bloomington Kennedy, Burnsville, Eagan, Eastview, Lakeville North, Lakeville South, and Rosemount formed a new conference called the South Suburban Conference.
 Prior Lake High School left the Missota Conference to form the South Suburban with the several former Lake teams.
 Also, Chaska and Chanhassen will join the Missota conference in 2010.
 Eden Prairie stayed in the Lake Conference while Edina, Hopkins, Minnetonka, and Wayzata joined the Lake, disbanding the Classic Lake Conference.

 In 2018, it was announced St. Michael-Albertville High School and Buffalo High School will be joining the Lake Conference, bringing it to a total of seven schools.

 The mission of the Lake Conference is to promote and recognize excellence by providing quality experiences for students in programs of academics, arts, athletics and activities.
 The Lake Conference conducts its activities under the auspices and in concert of the Minnesota State High School League.

+On August 30, 2024, Maple Grove announced that they will be switching from the Northwest Suburban Conference to the Lake Conference in the Fall of 2025, bringing the conference to 8 members.

+The Lake Conference Network was launched in the summer of 2025.
+The Lake Conference Network serves as the official home of the Lake Conference and its 8 member schools.
+Live streams will be available for a majority of sports at all levels and theater performances.
+This site also provides schedules, rosters, and other information.